This information is to help our many international clients understand buying and selling property in Whistler.

-We frequently work with foreign owners and it is important to note that some rules are different in Canada.
-Here is a summary of some important information for non-residents.
-If you have any questions, your agent will be more than happy to discuss them with you.
+We frequently work with foreign owners and it is important to note that some rules regarding real estate transactions are different in Canada.
+If you have any further questions our agents are more than happy to discuss them with you.

 Execution of Mortgage Documents

 Once the borrower has signed a commitment letter with the lender, the lender will instruct a lawyer or notary to draw the mortgage security.
 These documents must be couriered to the borrower for their execution in the presence of a notary public.
+First you must confirm with your lending institution that a notary can witness the documents, some banks or lending institutions require you to do it in person in the bank in Whistler.
 What this means to the buyer is simply that sufficient time must be allowed to courier the documents.
 Faxes and other methods of transmission are not possible in this case.

 Methods of Payment

 It is recommended that the purchaser open a bank account in Whistler for the transfer of funds.
 The balance of the purchase price must be paid by certified cheque or bank draft in Canadian funds.
 Since exchange rates fluctuate from institution to institution, from day to day, and depending on the amount to be exchanged, it is important to research this before the completion date.